ldynia/workshop-github-fundamentals/README.md

   #### What are GitHub Issues?

-  GitHub Issues is a tool for keeping track of tasks, bugs and feedback for your project.
+  GitHub Issues is a tool for keeping track of tasks, bugs, and feedback on your project.

-  #### Why to use GitHub Issues?
+  #### Why use GitHub Issues?

   It's just a convenient way to manage all affairs related to your project.

 </details>

-1. In repository tabs click [Issues](https://github.com/ldynia/flask-sherlock/issues).
+1. In repository tabs, click [Issues](https://github.com/ldynia/flask-sherlock/issues).
 Next, click the [New issue](https://github.com/ldynia/flask-sherlock2/issues/new) button.
-Fill the form with text specified on the image below, then click the `Submit new issue` button.
+Fill out the form with the text specified in the image below, then click the `Submit new issue` button.

     [![Issues](assets/img/git/tabs_issues.png)](https://github.com/ldynia/flask-sherlock/issues)
     [![Issues](assets/img/git/issues_new_issue.png)](https://github.com/ldynia/flask-sherlock/issues/new)
     [![Issues](assets/img/git/issue.png)](https://github.com/ldynia/flask-sherlock/issues/new)

-1. Fix invalid date and close the issue
+1. Fix the invalid date and close the issue

 ## 4. GitHub Releases / Tags